londonwebstandards/sotb-six/src/pages/speakers.md

 ---
 title: Speakers
-description: List of speakers for SOTB6
+description: List of speakers for the event
 draft: false
-layout: default.hbs
+layout: speakers.hbs
 ---

 ## Thinking of submitting a talk?